gideonoludeyi/sklearn-introduction/docs/inheritance.md

 Any number of _classes_ can extend a single `Superclass`, and it leads to less code repetition (notice we did not re-implement the `publish_post` in `Business` _class_ even though we used it in the `advertise_product` method).

+Next time, we'll finally be into the `Scikit-learn` library, starting with the `Estimator` API for working with machine-learning models.

 ---
 > **Quick Tip:**
 The `isinstance` _function_ determines if an _object_ is an _instance_ of a _class_ either directly or via inheritance: